Creative Commons License 2024 Volume 11 Issue 1

 Effects of variety and insecticide on pest parameters

-Number of damaged plant per plot and percent of leaves damage
+Number of damaged plants per plot and percent of leaves damage

-The maximum (16.20) number of damaged plants per plot and high (32.26) percent of damaged plant per plot was recorded on variety BH-546, followed by variety BH-540, which recorded the number of damaged plants per plot (15.21) and (31.02) percent of damaged plant per plant.
-The lowest damaged plants number (13.86) and percent of damaged plant per plants (29.55) were accounted for in the local maize variety (Table 2).
+The maximum (16.20%) number of damaged plants per plot and high (32.26%) damaged plants per plot were recorded on variety BH-546, followed by variety BH-540, which recorded the number of damaged plants per plot (15.21%) and (31.02%) damaged plant per plant.
+The lowest number of damaged plants number (13.86%) and damaged plants per plant (29.55%) were accounted for in the local maize variety (Table 2).
 This might be due to leaf hardiness vis-à-vis a thicker epidermis [18].

 Number of larvae per plot before spray